 In that first full season, electronic works composed in the new studio by Dr. Ivey and her students were heard in public concerts here at Peabody, at New York’s Carnegie Recital Hall, and on radio and television.
 Annual concerts have continued since that time, often featuring collaborations with performing musicians, dance, film, and special visuals.
 Works from other studios and by many distinguished guest composers have also been presented.

 Frequent public lectures and demonstrations have extended the studio’s educational role beyond its immediate students to a wider audience.
 A burgeoning expansion of musical resources came with the addition of computers.
-The affiliation of Peabody with the Johns Hopkins University in 1977 made extension into this field possible, initially utilizing computers, advanced technology, and expertise available through the university.
+The affiliation of Peabody with the Johns Hopkins University in 1977 made extension into this field possible, initially utilizing computers, advanced technology, and expertise available throughout the university.

 In 1989 the Electronic and Computer Music Studios joined into a single department and inaugurated a new Master of Music degree in Computer Music with specialized tracks in composition, performance/concert production, and research/technology.